YOUR GUIDE TO HISTORIC ALTON

 See the best view of Alton and the Mississippi River from eight stories in the air atop the Melvin Price Locks & Dam No. 26.
 This is also a great spot to bird watch during the spring and fall migration seasons and to watch for eagles and trumpeter swans during winter.

-3) Haunted tour or visit to the Curiosity Museum
+Haunted tour or visit to the Oddities Museum

 Alton is known as “One of the Most Haunted Small Towns in America,” according to the Travel Channel and Fate magazine.
-The Curiosity Museum features devices on display used to torture people in the Middle Ages.
+Troy Taylor’s American Oddities Museum features devices on display used to torture people in the Middle Ages.
 The museum is one of the few in the United States, located inside Mineral Springs Mall at 301 E. Broadway St. in Downtown Alton.

-Whether visitors are interested in haunted history or seeing a ghost first-hand, three experienced tour companies are ready to serve as guides, just as they have for the past 20 years.
+Whether visitors are interested in haunted history or want to see a ghost firsthand, three experienced tour companies are ready to serve as guides, just as they have for the past 20 years.
 Tours are offered year-round.

-Head up Broadway for the legendary Fast Eddie’s Bon Air, known for their cheap food - half-pound hamburger, along with many other favorites like the peel-n-eat shrimp, pork kabobs, hot chick-on-a-stick and the Big Elwood.
-The free popcorn and coldest beer around has kept people coming back for more.
-You haven't seen Alton unless you've made a stop at Fast Eddie's.
+Head up Broadway for the legendary Fast Eddie’s Bon Air, known for their cheap food - half-pound hamburger, along with many other favorites like the peel-n-eat shrimp, pork kabobs, hot chicken on a stick, and the Big Elwood.
+The free popcorn and coldest beer around have kept people coming back for more.
+You haven't seen Alton unless you've stopped by Fast Eddie's.

-5) Walk with Lincoln on Civil War Legacy Trail
+Walk with Lincoln on the Civil War Legacy Trail

 Walk with U.S. President Abraham Lincoln and experience the lasting legacies that shaped the history of America as you visit 10 Lincoln and Civil War sites in Alton, IL.
-Sites include: Confederate Cemetery where more than 1,400 Confederate soldiers are buried, Elijah Lovejoy Monument, the tallest man-mad monument in Illinois, Confederate Prison, the first state penitentiary that opened in 1833 and more.
+Sites include: Confederate Cemetery, where more than 1,400 Confederate soldiers are buried, Elijah Lovejoy Monument, the tallest man-made monument in Illinois, Confederate Prison, the first state penitentiary that opened in 1833, and more.

 Get our "Walk With Lincoln" pass and learn more about his legacy in this historic city.